monix/monix-bio/docs/resourcesafety.md

 Many tasks use some kind of resource, such as a connection pool, a file handle, or a socket.
 It's crucial to close them when we finish using them, otherwise we end up with resource leaks.

-`BIO` provides ways to do it safely and goes beyond capabilities of `try-catch-finally` block.
+`BIO` provides ways to do it safely and goes beyond the capabilities of a `try-catch-finally` block.

 ## Running finalizer